xta/unit-test-js-demo/Readme.md

 ### Walkthrough Guide

-Read the [blog post](http://www.rexfeng.com/blog/2014/07/how-to-unit-test-your-js-and-use-it-in-the-browser/) that walks through this repo to add GulpJS, gulp-jasmine, and browserify.
+Read the [blog post](http://www.rexfeng.com/blog/2014/07/how-to-unit-test-your-js-and-use-it-in-the-browser/) that walks through this repo to add GulpJS, gulp-mocha, and browserify.

 ### Dev